jakubg1/OpenSMCE/README.md

   - same as above, plus some editors like you're modding Luxor, JSON knowledge (just a bit)

 - For modifying the engine:
   - same as above, a text editor (preferably *Visual Studio Code*), Lua knowledge, JSON knowledge, LÖVE 11.3 installed.
+You can also take a look at contribution guidelines.

 ### Building instructions
 I am using a batch script for creating the OpenSMCE.exe file.
 This will work under a few assumptions: